Frequently Asked Questions about Name Use at Stanford

 - Stanford staff, faculty, and students may not be quoted in another entity’s press release, with the exception of expressing appreciation for a gift in a press release approved by the Office of Development (OOD).

-- Other organizations may not represent or speak for Stanford in their press releases, e.g. no “About Stanford” section should be included in other companies’ releases.
+- Other organizations may not represent or speak for Stanford in their press releases, e.g. An “About Stanford” section may not be included in other companies’ releases.

 - Stanford rarely issues joint press releases, and such press releases must be approved by University Communications.